-Commentary: Make America United Again.
+Commentary: Make America united again.
 The world needs it

 The International Monetary Fund is now predicting that global real GDP will shrink by 3 per cent in 2020 as a result of the virus, compared to a drop of 0.1 per cent in 2009, in the depths of the Great Recession.

-That episode fuelled the profound political polarization, populist surge, and instability that continue to hamper the world’s ability to tackle pressing challenges such as COVID-19.
+That episode fuelled the profound political polarisation, populist surge, and instability that continue to hamper the world’s ability to tackle pressing challenges such as COVID-19.

 We will need global engines of creativity and economic growth.
 More than at any time since the end of World War II, the world needs America to be at its best and most effective, and to be a model to emulate again.